 This past month we finally started you in daycare two days a week.
 At first you were totally cool with it, but then in your first week of full days, you both are a mess at dropoff and pickup.
 It is so sad, you get so upset!
 And of course it’s pretty much impossible to hold and console you both simultaneously.
 Poor babies!
 I hope that next month at daycare gets easier for all of us.

 Our foray into daycare has in turn brought us your first real illnesses.
 You both got fevers earlier this month, which you’d never had before.
 It was so pitiful how lethargic and quiet you’d get!
 You were so snuggly and cuddly, though, which of course your mama loved loved loved. 🙂

 You haaaaaated the syringe of baby Tylenol, but boy was it a miracle-worker.
 The medicine would perk you right back to your normal selves.
-Emmett, your fevers lasted more than three days but then thankfully went away.
-Malcolm, your fevers didn’t last long, but it turned into an ear infection, so you had to take some antibiotics to feel better.
+E, your fevers lasted more than three days but then thankfully went away.
+M, your fevers didn’t last long, but it turned into an ear infection, so you had to take some antibiotics to feel better.
 Fortunately, we figured out that we could add the medicine to a small bottle so we wouldn’t have to torture you with the syringe.

-Speaking of torture…oh, poor Emmett.
-You have been a sniffly, snorty mess for most of this month, and several times a day we use saline drops and the nosefrida on you.
+Speaking of torture…oh, poor E. You have been a sniffly, snorty mess for most of this month, and several times a day we use saline drops and the nosefrida on you.
 Of course it is the worst thing ever for you and I hate that you think we’re torturing you and how upset you are!
 I always make sure to give you lots of hugs and kisses afterward so that you still know we love you!

 And speaking of hugs and kisses, your Grandma J came for a visit this month!
 She was so happy to spend a lot of time with you.
 Unfortunately it was right when you were first getting sick, but at least she got to give you even more extra snuggles.